 See, before, I wanted to help people.
 Maybe I tried to help them by giving them money, or buying something for them, or buying something from one of the home parties I hosted.
 Many times I spent more than I should have.
 And when I did that, I sometimes felt stressed.
 And when I felt stressed, I became resentful of the person I had wanted to help in the beginning.
 Doesn’t that sound messed up?

 I still want to help people.
 But now I help them without any feelings of resentment (unless someone gives away our generator … sigh).

-1. The first step is the most important.
-You must realize that you can make a huge difference by staying within your budget so you can give more to the things you really want to support.
+1. Stay within your budget.
 Does it really help someone if you buy a Pampered Chef gadget that you really didn’t want so they could get $5 more in free products to pick out?
 But if you don’t buy the $40 gadget, you’ll still have $40 instead of spending $40 on something you didn’t really want or need in the first place.

-3. I have found that consistent support of a handful of charities has been helpful.
-I know that if I spend budget dollars in other places, I won’t have enough to support the causes that I am really interested to support.
+3. Give money away.
+I have found that consistent support of a handful of charities has been helpful.
+I know that if I spend budget dollars in other places, I won’t have enough to support the causes that I am really passionate about.
 That helps keep my focus on what’s really important to me.

 4. Just say “no.” As I get older, I appreciate openness and honesty more than ever.
 My friends and family still love me, even when I say no to certain things that I don’t feel align with my spending values.

 Be generous; just don’t be nice